Dhuijsmans/workshop-c/dag1/06_loops.md

 # Assignment

 Pick an assignment you want to do:
-- Medium: Use a loop of choice to reverse an array of integers.
+- Medium: Use a loop to reverse an array of integers.
-- Hard: Use a loop of choice to print all palindromes in a sentence.
+- Hard: Use loops of choice to print all palindromes in a sentence.
-- Harder: Use a loop of choice to print all palindromes in a sentence (case insensitive).
+- Harder: Use loops of choice to print all palindromes in a sentence (case insensitive).